AbdullahKaif/Explainable-AI-For-Clinical-Models/README.md

 # Responsible Assignment #01

-This repository contains the work submitted by **Abdullah Kaif (22I‑2142)** for a responsible AI assignment.
+This repository contains the work submitted by **Abdullah Kaif ** for a responsible AI assignment.
 The core deliverable is a Jupyter notebook demonstrating an end‑to‑end experiment in explainable machine learning, with a particular emphasis on comparing three feature‑attribution techniques.

 ## 📂 Project Structure

-- **`22I-2142 Abdullah Kaif.ipynb`** – principal notebook covering data preprocessing, model training, and explanation routines.
+- **`Clinical_Explainable_AI`** – principal notebook covering data preprocessing, model training, and explanation routines.
 - **`stroke_triage.csv`** – dataset used for training and evaluation.
 - **`Best_Model.pth`** – serialized PyTorch model weights.
-- **`X_Explain.npy`, `Y_Explain.npy`** – sample inputs and labels used for generating explanations.
 - **`requirements.txt`** – Python dependencies required to run the notebook.

 ## 🧠 Attribution Methods Explored